Reverse-Engineering checklist

 xdis

-That’s why you may also consider xdis, which is pure Python library for disassembling Python bytecode
+You may also consider xdis, which is pure Python library for disassembling Python bytecode.
+It is independent of the interpreter version, so you don’t have to worry about installing a correct Python.

 TODO example

 This should work.
 If it did, go →read the bytecode.
 Otherwise, it’s possible you’re dealing with an obfuscated bytecode, or even worse - a custom CPython build.
-I don’t have anything about then yet, so that’s EOF for now.
+I don’t have anything written up about that yet: →bad end.

 Read the bytecode